SHARE

 Shanika | Orchids + Sweet Tea

-This decadent Red Velvet Cake with Cream Cheese Frosting is a true classic that's fluffy and moist in all the right places.
-Bursting with rich flavors!
+The Best Red Velvet Cake + Cream Cheese Frosting is a true classic that's fluffy and moist in all the right places.
+This perfect dessert brings together rich cocoa, vibrant red hues, and tangy sweetness in every bite.

-Decadent Red Velvet Cake with Cream Cheese Frosting
+The Best Red Velvet Cake + Cream Cheese Frosting

-This Decadent Red Velvet Cake with Cream Cheese Frosting is the best + perfect rendition of a true classic recipe!
-Not only is it completely soft + fluffy, but it’s utterly delicious and rich!
+The Best Red Velvet Cake + Cream Cheese Frosting is not only completely soft + fluffy, but it’s utterly delicious and rich!
 Loaded with a tangy and slightly acidic flavor and a hint of chocolate and velvety-ness in each layer, and topped with a silky cream cheese frosting; this cake is a magical Fall/Winter combo!
 Absolutely irresistible and family-friendly, everyone will be fighting over the last slice!
-Vegan + Cupcake options.
+Vegan, Gluten-free + Cupcake options.

 Slice of Red Velvet Cake with Cream Cheese Frosting on its side

-I've been meaning to make a classic red velvet cake on my site, but never got around to it.
-However, that changes NOW, because it's here-----the amazingly, delicious Decadent Red Velvet Cake with Cream Cheese Frosting!
+I've been meaning to make a classic red velvet cake on Orchids + Sweet Tea but never got around to it.
+However, that changes NOW, because it's here-----the amazingly, delicious Best Red Velvet Cake + Cream Cheese Frosting!
 Of course, I had to keep things pretty traditional because this combo of cake + frosting is just one of those things that belong together.

-How to Make Decadent Red Velvet Cake with Cream Cheese Frosting
+How to Make The Best Red Velvet Cake + Cream Cheese Frosting

 This red velvet cake as I’ve mentioned before is super easy to whip together and doesn’t require anything special when it comes to ingredients except for the natural food coloring if that's a specialty for you.
 To start, you simply create the buttermilk by adding the milk + apple cider vinegar or lemon juice together and letting it sit for a few minutes.
 Then beat together the butter and sugar until fluffy and pale, add in the other wet ingredients, followed by the dry ingredients and mix until smooth.